Behind the wire

 During his research Stefan uncovered moving stories about uprooted individuals and disintegrated communities.
 He found artefacts and texts produced by inmates.
 Letters from wives and children talking about social isolation, economic hardship and deportation as the family breadwinner was locked away.
 He also found evidence of vibrant cultural activities behind the wire such as theatre performances and educational classes.
 During his original research he made a point of collecting material that lends itself to public communication.
 He collaborated with partners in communities throughout the Commonwealth and the United States to recover the memory of their respective local camps.

 Project partners have included curators, archaeologists, theatre producers, local historians, translators and teachers, all co-producing imaginative pathways to impact with Stefan and a team of other academics led by him.
-Pathways included a travelling exhibition shown in public spaces in Britain, Ireland, Canada, South Africa and the United States; recreated theatre plays originally performed behind the wire; large-scale digitisation and translation of German original sources into English; and educational resources for primary schools.
+Pathways included a travelling exhibition shown in public spaces in Britain, Ireland, Canada, South Africa, Barbados and the United States; recreated theatre plays originally performed behind the wire; large-scale digitisation and translation of German original sources into English; and educational resources for primary schools.
+Further funding from Research England allowed for the production of a Virtual Reality Experience about Fort Napier Camp in South Africa.

 Interest in the activities has been overwhelming.
 The three theatre performances in Glasgow, Edinburgh and Hawick were all sold out with a combined audience of 280.
-The exhibition has been seen by 15,000 visitors worldwide, with more showings planned in Leicester (2020) and Barbados Museum (2021).
+The exhibition has been seen by 15,000 visitors worldwide, with more showings planned.
 Education packs are now used in Scottish and South African schools.
+The Virtual Reality Experience is shown in KwaZulu-Natal Museum and used for demonstrations and workshops in various countries.

 The activities have both recovered and reshaped the way communities remember their own local history and its place in the First World War.
 Artefacts and texts found by Manz and public partners are now on display in museums, together with local and global contextualisation.
 Archive and library collections have been complemented and reorganised, and the sites of former camps have been identified and brought into public consciousness.